mdekstrand/cs533-web/week12/index.md

 ## {{mquiz}} Week 12 Quiz

-The Week 12 quiz is on Blackboard.
+The Week 12 quiz is on Canvas.

 ## {{massignment}} Assignment 6